Parametrizing the Ramsey theory of vector spaces I: Discrete spaces: Introduction

-As remarked in \cite{MR983001}, Theorem \ref{thm:para_Silver} can be extended to analytic sets $A\subseteq \R^\omega\times[\omega]^{\omega}$ in such a way that the conclusion provides a countable sequence $(P_n)$ of nonempty perfect sets and an $x$ such that either $\prod P_n\times[x]^\omega\subseteq A$ or $(\prod P_n\times[x]^\omega)\cap A=\emptyset$.
-The corresponding extension of Theorem \ref{thm:Baum_Laver}, due to Laver \cite{MR754925}, says that selective ultrafilters are preserved when adding Sacks reals ``side-by-side'', via countable support products.

-Similar parametrized Ramsey theorems have been established in other settings, see \cite{MR2603812} for examples.
-We wish to highlight recent work of Zheng \cite{MR3717938} on parametrized forms of Milliken's theorem \cite{MR0373906} for partitions of the space of infinite block sequences in $\FIN$, and Kawach \cite{MR4247793} on parametrized forms of dichotomies (originally due to Gowers \cite{MR1164759}) on the spaces $\FIN_k$, $\FIN_{\pm k}$, and the Banach space $c_0$.
-Both Zheng and Kawach obtained parametrizations by a countable sequence of perfect sets.
-When $|F|=2$, our results below are subsumed by those of Zheng on $\FIN$.
+Similar parametrized Ramsey theorems have been established in other settings, see \cite{MR2285192}, \cite{MR2875907}, \cite{MR2603812}, and \cite{yyz_thesis}.
+Particularly relevant to the present work are results of Zheng \cite{MR3717938} on parametrized forms of Milliken's theorem \cite{MR0373906} for the space of infinite block sequences in $\mathrm{FIN}$, and Kawach \cite{MR4247793} on parametrized forms of dichotomies (originally due to Gowers \cite{MR1164759}) for the spaces $\mathrm{FIN}_k$, $\mathrm{FIN}_{\pm k}$, and the Banach space $c_0$.
+Calder\'on, Di Prisco, and Mijares \cite{MR4391477} have also recently developed local forms of the parametrized results for $\mathrm{FIN}_k$.

-The main results of this article are parametrizations of Theorems \ref{thm:Rosendal} and \ref{thm:local_Rosendal} by a single perfect set: